 A heat pump water heater also qualifies as a tank-type water heater, but it works in a different way.
 Instead of utilizing gas, oil or electric resistance as a heat source, this appliance gets its heat from a small air-source heat pump located on the top of the tank.

 Like other heat pumps, this one uses a refrigerant to extract heat from the surrounding air and move it to a heat exchanger, where water heating takes place.
 If necessary, regular electric resistance heating elements in the tank can provide backup heating.
 A heat pump water heater is about twice as efficient as a standard electric water heater.

 However, it will cool the space where it's installed, so it may not be suitable for use in cold climates where basements and utility rooms need to be kept reasonably warm.

-An indirect water heater can be very efficient, especially during winter months when the furnace or boiler is running anyway.
+An indirect water heater can be very efficient, especially during winter months when the furnace is running anyway.
 But it's important to remember that the efficiency of this water heater is affected by the efficiency of the attached heating appliance.

 Tankless water heaters (aka demand water heaters) are becoming more and more popular because of how energy efficient they are.
 Unlike a tank-style heater that consumes energy heating and re-heating water, a tankless heater only heats water once, when a hot water tap is opened.

 Standby heat loss is eliminated.
 Case studies have demonstrated that replacing an old tank-type water heater with a tankless model can cut water heating expenses by as much as 45%.
 Tankless heaters fueled by natural gas and propane are more efficient than electric models.

 Tankless water heaters offer another advantage: They are very compact.
 A house-size model is about the size of a suitcase, and can be mounted on the wall.
 Most gas-fired models are direct-vent appliances, which means that they don't require a chimney.
 Instead, exhaust gas is vented outside through a pipe that extends through the wall.